 - Developing mechanisms to support religious inclusion and social cohesion.

-The Commission has received more than 100 submissions.
-These submissions have been considered in drafting the Statement of purpose and Guiding principles and the Religious Freedom Roundtable – Issues Paper, which have been written to guide Roundtable meeting discussions.
+The Commission received more than 100 submissions.
+These submissions informed the drafting of the Statement of purpose and Guiding principles and the Religious Freedom Roundtable – Issues Paper, that guided subsequent Roundtable meeting discussions.